 The Liverpool Street area is a dynamic part of the City of London, home to one of London's busiest transport hubs and increasingly a destination for leisure as well as work.
 The area is experiencing a period of transformational change.
-This includes the recent arrival of the Elizabeth Line and associated new station entrances, public realm improvements and developments.
+This includes the arrival of the Elizabeth Line and associated new station entrances, public realm improvements in Broadgate and developments that are either under construction or planned.

-There are several developments in the Liverpool Street area and in the nearby City Cluster that are either under construction or planned.
-The area is busy throughout the day, into the evening and at the weekend, in part due to it acting as the gateway for visitors arriving to visit local destinations such as Petticoat Lane, Spitalfields, Brick Lane markets and Broadgate.
+The area is busy throughout the day, into the evening and at the weekend, acting as the gateway for visitors to local destinations such as Petticoat Lane, Spitalfields and Brick Lane markets and Broadgate.

-New developments, a changing leisure and retail offer and the Elizabeth Line further increase the existing need to provide more space for people walking and address crowding on streets such as Bishopsgate and Old Board Street.
+New developments, a changing leisure and retail offer further increase the existing need to provide more space for people walking and address crowding on streets such as Bishopsgate and Old Board Street.
 There is a need to improve walking and cycling facilities both east-west through the area and to the north, connecting with Shoreditch, and to the south to the rest of the City, including the City Cluster.